DiamondLightSource/p99-bluesky/docs/how-to/setup_developer_environment.rst

         .. tip::

-            For working on window you can make use of wsl and docker destop more detail is `here. <https://code.visualstudio.com/docs/devcontainers/containers>`_
+            For working on window you can make use of wsl and docker destop more detail is `here. <https://code.visualstudio.com/docs/devcontainers/containers>`__

-            More detail on how to setup vscode outside diamond is `here. <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`_
+            More detail on how to setup vscode outside diamond is `here. <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`__

         .. note::

-            If you are at DLS and podman is not setup you can find more detail on `setting up podman and its fix for devcontainer features <https://dev-portal.diamond.ac.uk/guide/containers/tutorials/podman/#enable-use-of-vscode-features) and then follow [these instructions](https://dev-portal.diamond.ac.uk/guide/containers/tutorials/devcontainer/>`_ for setting up devcontainers on a DLS workstation.
+            If you are at DLS and podman is not setup you can find more detail on `setting up podman and its fix for devcontainer features <https://dev-portal.diamond.ac.uk/guide/containers/tutorials/podman/#enable-use-of-vscode-features) and then follow [these instructions](https://dev-portal.diamond.ac.uk/guide/containers/tutorials/devcontainer/>`__.